 Your typical game day food isn’t always the healthiest.
 Tons of cheese.
 Lots of meat.
 A deep-fried dish or two.
 And that’s totally fine.
 But if you want to add some healthier things to your game day spread, I have a ton of great ideas for you!

 My Cold Veggie Pizza recipe is a classic game day option (and even veggie-haters tend to love it).
 If you want to serve something with a little more umph, try my Slamdunk Sriracha Sliders—spicy, hearty, and, oh yeah, meatless!

 Love pizza rolls?
 How about making your own Baked Homemade Pizza Rolls?
 You can customize the filling to add in whatever makes your tummy grumble!
 And my Baked Buffalo Chicken Bites are always a crowd favorite.
 You have to make the Blue Cheese Yogurt Dip that goes with them—it’s killer!
 And while we’re on the buffalo kick—my Buffalo Chicken Dip recipe is a ton healthier than the standard, thanks to a heavy dose of Greek yogurt!

 And today’s addition to these healthy game —Loaded Sweet Potato Skins!
 They are so super yummy that everyone will gobble them up before you can even explain why sweet potatoes are so awesome.
 If you’re feeding a vegetarian crowd, skip the bacon, and you’ll still get rave reviews!

 Both white potatoes and sweet potatoes are good, real food options for your diet.
 I think there is a lot of talk out there that sweet potatoes are “healthier” for you than white potatoes, and I don’t necessarily agree.
 Both have their benefits, and like most food, I think a diet rich in variety—including both white and sweet potatoes—is a good plan.

 Sweet potatoes do have more fiber, Vitamin A, and calcium than white potatoes.
 But that’s not why you should make these sweet potato skins (well, not entirely why).
-It’s because sweet potatoes are crazy yummy!
+It’s because sweet potatoes are super yummy!